 To start using OptinMonster and Google Analytics together, go to the Analytics tab from your edit screen in OptinMonster:

 You’ll see Google Analytics listed under Non-Active Connections.
 Click the Connect button to connect.

 In the screen that comes up, click the green Generate Authentication Code button.

 A new browser tab will open up to ask you if you will allow OptinMonster to view your Google Analytics data.
 Click the blue Allow button.

 Next, it will give you a code.
 Copy this code, and then go back to the browser tab with your OptinMonster edit screen.

-Paste the code into the Authentication Token field.
+Paste the code into the Authentication Code field.
 Then, give your Google Analytics account a name in the Account Label (just pick a name that will help you remember which account you are connecting to).
-Hit the blue Authenticate with Google Analytics button.
+Hit the green Next button.

 Now you will be able to collect data from Google Analytics and view your conversion rate right from within your OptinMonster account by clicking on the analytics icon next to your optin form:

 After acquiring a bit of data, you will be able to view a report for each of your optin forms that looks something like this: